Sarkasian/pebbledash/README.md

 ## Overview

-Pebbledash is a TypeScript monorepo that provides a complete dashboard tiling solution:
+pebbledash is a TypeScript monorepo that provides a complete dashboard tiling solution:

 - **`@pebbledash/core`** - Headless layout engine (no DOM dependencies)
 - **`@pebbledash/renderer-dom`** - Vanilla DOM renderer with resize/insert interactions